-A simple annoyance can build up and become a much bigger concern when it’s not fixed right away, and in this case, it’s a leaky faucet.
-The sound of a dripping faucet can be annoying and distracting, but the possible water damage from the flow of water from an unchecked leak can be astronomical, not to mention the increase in your water bill.
+A simple annoyance can build up and become a much bigger concern when it’s not fixed immediately; in this case, it’s a leaky faucet.
+The sound of a faucet dripping can be annoying and distracting.
+Still, the possible water damage from the continuous water flow from an unchecked faucet leak can be astronomical, not to mention the increase in your water bill.

-There are several types of faucets, such as:
+There are several types of faucets that you might encounter when dealing with faucet repair, such as:

 - Ball faucets